openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 ## Add webhook secret

-* For an existing `Repository`, if webhook secret has been deleted (or you want to add a new webhook to project settings) for Github, use `tkn pac webhook add` command to add a webhook to project repository settings, as well as update the `webhook.secret` key in the existing `Secret` object without updating `Repository`.
+* For an existing `Repository`, if webhook secret has been deleted (or you want to add a new webhook to project settings) for GitHub, use `tkn pac webhook add` command to add a webhook to project repository settings, as well as update the `webhook.secret` key in the existing `Secret` object without updating `Repository`.